Roles and subjects

-Dr White studied PPE at Magdalen, Oxford, took his MPhil in Politics at Wolfson, Oxford, and his PhD in Politics at Princeton, USA.
+Stuart White has a BA in Philosophy, Politics and Economics and an MPhil in Politics from Oxford University, and did his PhD in Politics at Princeton University in the USA.
 He gained a Career Development Research Award for his teaching as Assistant Professor in Politics at MIT, where he worked for three years before joining Jesus College in 2000.

-See also Dr White's personal webpage and the Department of Politics and International Relations website.
+See also Professor White‘s personal webpage and the Department of Politics and International Relations website.